minetest/minetest_docs/doc/http_api.md

 ## Settings

-To use this api, mods need to be listed in one or the other following settings in csv format:
+To use this API, mods need to be listed in one or the other following settings in csv format:
 * `secure.trusted_mods`
 * `secure.http_mods`